How to Become a Customer-Centric Organization

 Customer centricity is a way of doing business and a way of thinking that focuses on customer needs and is committed to creating a great customer experience.
-The goal is to provide customers with great experiences at each step of their journey, by focusing on what they need, their preferred means of communication and interaction.
+The goal of a customer-centric organization is to provide customers with great experiences at each step of their journey, by focusing on what they need, their preferred means of communication and interaction.

 Sounds very logical doesn’t it? – Of course, customer experience and customer service should be very important.
 Unfortunately, this is not always the case in practice.
 When it comes to way of doing business and a way of thinking, the culture of the company becomes a key success factor.
 As Peter Drucker once said, “Culture eats strategy for breakfast” and we see how valid that is in many cases.
 Culture is about “how things work” in an environment.
 Although a new strategy may define many changes on paper and describe the ways that will make the company more successful in the future, the unwritten rules of the company determine whether to use these new ways.
 These unwritten rules, no matter how clearly and clearly the strategy is expressed, determine the result.
 So it is not about the instructions but the habits of the company that matter.
 For this reason, creating a customer-centric organization actually describes a cultural transformation and requires a lot of effort, contrary to what is believed.